it-licious/flutter_handson/README.md

 > Tip: Hot Reload after any code change by saving the file or using Cmd + F5 (VS Code) or Cmd + \ (Android Studio).

-For the complete layout, you will need to wrap the `ListView` in a `Column`, making sure the list itself is in an `Extends` widget to occupy the available vertical space.
+For the complete layout, you will need to wrap the `ListView` in a `Column`, making sure the list itself is in an `Expanded` widget to occupy the available vertical space.

 > Tip: Cmd + .
 (VS Code) or Alt + Enter (Android Studio) for quick fixes such as wrapping a widget.